G-W-C/NCD-IIOT-Gateway/README.md

 ![UI controlDO_node-red](https://github.com/user-attachments/assets/85355754-b73c-457c-a272-31aae0be12db)

-Here is a complete flow for Controling and reading reading the DO from the node-red UI\
+Here is a complete flow for Controlling and reading reading the DO from the node-red UI\
 [DO_Control.json](DO_Control.json)